dgaydukov/cert-aws/sa/files/sa.md

 As you see it mounted on port `port=20391`, which is port of stunnel.
 IAM access:
 * by default efs open to anybody
-* you can set efs resource policy to deny all access and create iam role to allow (role would overwrite resource policy) and then assign this role to specific ec2
+* you can set efs resource policy to deny all except special role
 * You must use tls when access with iam: `sudo mount -t efs -o tls,iam file-system-id efs-mount-point/` You can set up resource policy so you can mount only with tls enabled
 ```